Ashung/Android_Res_Export/README.md

 ## Features

-- Export PNG assets into multiple sizes.
+- Export PNG or WebP assets into multiple sizes.
 - Preview and export nine-patch assets into multiple sizes.
 - Export vector drawable asset, support gradient and mask.
 - Export app launcher icon for Android 8 and older version.